The Voice of Nepal: Knockout round (03)

 The Knockout Round was started on Friday, 4 June and was aired until 25 June 2021.
 All nine selected contestants from each coach, including steal, were divided into three different groups; only one outstanding performer from each divided group, in total three, were selected for the live round.

 Live Round (04)

 The Live Round started 2 July and lasted until Saturday, 17 July.
 All three contestants from each coach went through a voting format where the contestants with the lowest vote had to leave the show every week and only one final contestant advanced to the Grand Finale.

 Grand Finale or Final Round (05)

 Only one contestant who advanced to the Finale from the live round through voting from each coach was able to join this round.
 All four remaining total contestants from four different coaches battled against each other; the talent with the highest worldwide vote was declared as the winner of The Voice of Nepal season 3.
+Kiran Gajmer was declared the winner, and with Tara Shrees Magar earning the position of first runner-up, the franchise also got its first female finalist.